 blickwechsel

-• Uncovering internal resources and barriers to digital transformation
+• Identifying latent resources and cultural barriers to digital adoption.

-• Development and implementation of didactic concepts for digital transformation
+• Development of didactic frameworks tailored to digital evolution.

 Approach